Review · Exercise & Fitness

 Main risk

-The marketing leans hard on fear of falling, which inflates the urgency well beyond what a foot-roller can deliver
+The marketing VSL leans heavily on fear of falling and 'out of the blue' accidents, which inflates the perceived urgency

 Better use case

-Adults over 50 who want a simple, guided at-home routine to help maintain steady footing
+Adults over 50 who want a simple, guided at-home balance routine and will actually use the ball daily

 Skip if

-You already have a balance routine from a physical therapist or a free YouTube channel—this adds little new
+You already have a balance routine from a physical therapist or a free YouTube channel—this adds nothing new

 Evidence file